romaninozemtsev/finny/README.md

 ## 💫 Deploy

-Deployment happens automatically after each commit into Netlify or Firebase.
+Deployment to Firebase static hosting happens automatically after each commit using Github actions.

+## Testing

+None so far.